 Thornback rays reproduce by releasing eggs into the water.
 The eggs are then fertilized externally by the male.
 Female thornback rays can lay up to 50,000 eggs at a time.
 The eggs are laid in gelatinous strings or masses which contain hundreds of eggs per string.
 These strings then sink to the bottom of the ocean and attach to rocks or other objects in order to remain close to the adult female.
 The juvenile thornback rays hatch from these egg masses after around 10 days and they typically measure around 1 cm in length.

-See also What is Thrush Animal
+See also What is Thorny Devil Animal

 Lifespan of Thornback Ray